 10. Wash hands using soap and running water, and please do so for at least 20 seconds.
 Do not simply reply on alcohol gel/hand sanitiser to clean your hands.

 Information that you may need to appreciate these protocols:

 The surgery is not able to deal with any members of the general public and all registered patients must be available to verify third party consent for all enquiries and appointment booking.

 Extra social care help and support for highest risk from COVID-19

-to obtain addional support with daily living tasks such as shopping and social care, ONLY If you do not have families and friends, and you:
+To obtain additional support with daily living tasks such as shopping and social care, ONLY if you do not have families and friends, and you:

-2. have cancer undergoing chemotherapy, radiotherapy, immunotherapy or continuing antibody treatment, targeted cancer treatment affectign immune system;
+2. Have cancer undergoing chemotherapy, radiotherapy, immunotherapy or continuing antibody treatment, targeted cancer treatment affecting your immune system;

 6. Pregnant and have significant heart disease, congenital or acquired.

 Update us with your mobile number and email address